prooshani/mentz_startspots/README.md

     - Additional information (Like coordinates and stop name and distance from the location)

 -**The location type**: There are several different types of the location available in responses. *Stop, Street, POI, Suburb and singleHouse*.
-I believe for better UI design and User experience, it is better to somehow categorize these types by showing them inside a **Colored Container** as the *Location's card Leading Item*.
+I believe, for better UI design and User experience, it is better to somehow categorize these types by showing them inside a **Colored Container** as the *Location's card Leading Item*.
 These way, users can detect the location type without even reading the type and just by looking at the color of Card's leading color.

--**The location name**: According to the API's response, we have several different names for a location.
-One is just the location name, which is called *disassembeledname*, one is under parent item, which is related to *locality* of the location, and the other one is a combination of both *name* and the *locality*
+-**The location name**: According to the API's response, we have several different name parameters for a location.
+One is just the location name, which is called *disassembeledName*, one is under parent item, which is related to *locality* of the location, and the other one is a combination of both *name* and the *locality*.
+Because we display the location name and locality in 2 separate Text Wdigets, we need to display the *disassembeledName* for the **location name**.

--**The locality**: The parameter *name* under the *parent* item of the response's locations is related to the name of the **locality** of the location.
+-**The locality**: The parameter *name* under the *parent* item of the locations' item is related to the name of the **locality** of the location.
 This detail will be shown under the **Location Name** inside the location card.

--**More information**: At the far right edge of the Location's card, it is a **chrone down** icon which toggles between expansion state of the card.
-For more information about the location, I have decided to use AnimatedContainer for the card's container widget.
-If the user expand the card, the *more information* is available to read.
+-**More information**: At the far right edge of the Location's card, there is a **chrone down** icon which toggles between expansion state of the card.
+For more information about the location, I have decided to use *AnimatedContainer* for the card's container widget.
+If the user expand the card, the *more information* is available to read by expanding the card's container.
 At the moment only *coordination* and *available stops assigned to the location* are showing inside the extra information part of the card but, it would be used for any further feature we would add to our application.
-About **AssignedStops**, which shown inside the extra information area, if the *distance* to the station is available, it would be shown inisde a pair of parenthesis.
+About **AssignedStops**, which shown inside the extra information area, if the *distance* to the station is available, it would be shown inisde a pair of parenthesis at the end of *assignedStop* name widget.

 ## Non-readable Details: